PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 <img src="images/diagram.png">

 * 3 x VPCs are created (`mgmt`, `untrust`, & `vpc1`), each containing a subnets in `us-east1` & `us-west1`.
-* 1 x VM-Series is created in each region (`us-east1-vmseries` & `us-west1-vmseries`) with NICs in each VPC.
+* 1 x VM-Series is created in each region (`us-east1-vmseries` & `us-west1-vmseries`) with a NIC in each VPC.
 * The firewall's NIC in `vpc1` is connected as a router appliance to a NCC hub.
 * In each region, the firewalls are BGP neighbors with Cloud Routers enabling end-to-end route propagation.
-* In the event of a regional failure, egress traffic from the affected region is automatically rerouted to the firewall in the healthy region through dynamic route propagation.
+* In the event of a regional failure, egress traffic from the affected region in `vpc1` is automatically rerouted to the firewall in the healthy region through dynamic route propagation.

 ## Requirements